-General Requirements: 72 hours and a minimum 3.0 GPA
+General Requirements: 69 hours and a minimum 3.0 GPA

-The basic professional degree for the work of clergy supported by academic studies, a Master of Divinity degree requires the equivalent of three years of full-time study, 72 credit hours, and is considered a "terminal degree."
+The basic professional degree for the work of clergy supported by academic studies, a Master of Divinity degree requires the equivalent of three years of full-time study, 68 credit hours, and is considered a terminal degree.
 Ordination by one's specific group or tradition, in addition to the degree, may be required for endorsement or employment.
 (Cherry Hill Seminary does not ordain clergy.)
-The Theology & Religious History area of concentration allows the student to focus primarily on religious studies while including study in the important elements of leadership and ministry.
+The Theology & Religious History area of concentration allows the student to focus primarily on religious studies while including study in the important elements of leadership and ministry, while offering students a unique opportunity to study theology, history and practice from a contemporary Pagan perspective.